-Our current capital campaign for seniors is to raise funds for our first senior playground installation in the Texas Medical Center and our new senior art & exercise program at The Health Museum in the Museum District.
+Our current capital campaign is to raise funds for our first senior playground installation in the Texas Medical Center and our new senior art & exercise program at The Health Museum in the Museum District.

-Great Age Movement Organization came about after 17 years of professional service in geriatric physical rehabilitation.
-As a seasoned clinician serving as a geriatric rehabilitation specialist with a focus on occupational performance and a business owner of present/prior professional therapy staffing services in post-acute and home health settings, I developed an understanding of what seniors need beyond their rehabilitation after a catastrophic event.
+Great Age Movement Organization came about after 18 years of professional service in geriatric physical rehabilitation.
+As a seasoned clinician serving as a geriatric rehabilitation specialist, with a focus on occupational performance, and a business owner of professional therapy staffing services in post-acute and home health settings, I developed an understanding of what seniors need beyond their rehabilitation after a catastrophic event.

 Senior community programs remain far and few in our society.
-Over the years, my patients and clients often ask what kind of activities are available to them as seniors in the community.
-I've encouraged many seniors to join organized exercise classes at local gyms and centers or through established organizations that offer senior activities.
+Over the years, my clients often ask what kind of activities are available to them as seniors in the community.
+I've encouraged many seniors to join organized exercise and activity classes at local community centers.
 However, common obstacles for many seniors include the lack of available activities and transportation to the activities.
 Many seniors drive short distances or not at all for medical reasons.

 After careful research on community outreach programs for seniors worldwide, I've determined the best solution for our communities is to build senior playgrounds in social spaces, especially parks.
 Beginning with China in 1995, senior playgrounds have been popping up around the globe including Europe, Japan, Canada and currently several cities in the United States.